riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Subject: No Action Required for PROMAN API – CSM Intermediate Certificate Renewal

+Hi Team,

+1. There are no downstream calls from PROMAN, so no action is required to add certificates for it.

+2. For other teams consuming the PROMAN API:

+The End-to-End API Central Secrets Management (CSM) intermediate certificates were renewed on September 19, 2024, at 5:30 AM GMT+5:30, transitioning from CSM UK Infra 02 NP Issuing CA 1 to CSM UK Infra 02 NP Issuing CA 2.

+The API has been functioning smoothly for the past two months without any escalations, indicating that the Root Certificate is being used for the SSL handshake.

+As a result, there is no need to install the CSM Intermediate Certificate manually.

+Let me know if you have any concerns.

+Best,
+[Your Name]

 Hi Prabhakar,

 After manual changes or edits to the SSM parameter: